SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

   levelOfHydrated: Number,
   dizziness: Boolean }`

-Weight is expressed in kilograms, experience in years and levelOfHydrated is in milliliters.
+Weight is expressed in kilograms, experience in years, and levelOfHydrated is in milliliters.

-If you receive a worker who\’s dizziness property is set to **true** it means he needs to intake some water in order to be able to work correctly.
+If you receive a worker who's dizziness property is set to **true** it means he needs to intake some water to be able to work correctly.

 The required amount is 0\.1ml per kilogram per year of experience.